mascanho/Algarve-Tourism-Web-App/README.md

 <img src="https://github.com/mascanho/Algarve-Tourism-Web-App/blob/main/screens/5.png" width="800"  />
 <img src="https://github.com/mascanho/Algarve-Tourism-Web-App/blob/main/screens/6.png" width="800"  />

-## Overview
+## TLDR

-Ragnar is a minimal window manager for X written in C.
-The goal of this project is to create a window manager that has minimal bloat but is still accesable for non-technical people.
+- A website that works as an agregator for locations and points of interest to those who frequent the Algarve region.

+- Its main goal is to have a clean and easy-to-use UI where users can easialy interact with the website and view locations based on category.

+- It should be an alternative to the many blogs and indexes currently available online that are all very confusing and frustrating in terms of UI/UX.

 ## Features

-- [x] Tiling layout
+- [x] Export data/locations using several formats
-- [x] Multi-monitor support
+- [x] Login/Sign Up
 - [x] Altering layout (Application switching, changing master size...)
 - [x] Fullscreening windows
 - [x] Multiple Desktops